OpenStackSanDiego/OpenStack-on-Packet/README.md

-# Building a Cloud to run Containers
+# Building an OpenStack Cloud from Bare Metal

 ## Overview